 There are currently many Web3 wallets, some with unique capabilities.
-They all share a common point: they allow you to enjoy applications that you would otherwise not be able to use from DeFi applications, decentralized exchanges, sovereign identity systems, etc. In addition, there are no need to go through invasive KYC/AML (Know Your Customer/Anti-Money Laundering) processes, which can violate your privacy.
+They all share a common point: they allow you to enjoy applications that you would otherwise not be able to use from DeFi applications, decentralized exchanges, sovereign identity systems, etc. In addition, there is no need to go through invasive KYC/AML (Know Your Customer/Anti-Money Laundering) processes, which can violate your privacy.

 What brings Web3 wallets?

 Web3 wallets make it possible to be at the forefront of the evolution of the services that will dominate the Internet in the coming years.
 Web 1.0 changed the way we connect and inform ourselves.
 Web 2.0 introduced us to social networks, audiovisual content and streaming platforms, and various advances that allow us to work remotely.
 The progress gets amplified with Web 3.
-Technologies make everyone's data more private, secure, and, above all, decentralized, opening the door to access these technologies from anywhere globally, without borders or censorship.
+Technologies make everyone’s data more private, secure, and decentralized, opening the door to access these technologies from anywhere globally, without borders or censorship.
 The adoption of Web3 is a revolution affecting the economy, finance, society, and politics.

 Types of Web3 wallets